-- C10.3.2 Students are advised to seek advice from the Student Support Team prior to submitting their appeal with regards to the evidence and information required on the Appeals Form. - C10.3.3 Two members of University staff, from the Registry, review the appeal and make an assessment on whether the student has grounds for appeal, usually within 5 working days of the deadline of appeal. - C10.3.4 Where the two members of staff decide that there are no grounds for appeal then the appeal will be rejected.
+- C10.3.2 Students are advised to consult the Student Appeals Procedure document or seek guidance from the Student Support Team prior to submitting their appeal with regards to the evidence and information required on the Appeals Form. - C10.3.3 Two members of University staff, from the Registry, review the appeal and make an assessment on whether the student has grounds for appeal, usually within 5 working days of the deadline of appeal. - C10.3.4 Where the two members of staff decide that there are no grounds for appeal then the appeal will be rejected.
 The student will normally be informed in writing by the Registry of this decision within two working days.
-If the student disagrees with the decision made at Stage 1 they may have the option of submitting a further appeal to the Registrar (Stage 3). - C10.3.5 Appeals which have been reviewed at Stage 1 or Stage 2 can only be considered further through Stage 3 of the appeals process.
+If the student disagrees with the decision made at Stage 1 they may have the option of submitting a further appeal to the Head of Registry (Stage 3). - C10.3.5 Appeals which have been reviewed at Stage 1 or Stage 2 can only be considered further through Stage 3 of the appeals process.
 The University cannot consider these cases further under any other process. - C10.3.6 Where the decision at Stage 1 is that the student does have grounds for appeal, the appeal will progress to Stage 2.